giggsey/libphonenumber-for-php/README.md

 incompatible changes.
 Please read the release notes for such releases.

 Google try to release their versions according to Semantic Versioning, as laid out of in their [Versioning Guide](https://github.com/googlei18n/libphonenumber#versioning-and-announcements).

-## Online Demo
-An [online demo](http://giggsey.com/libphonenumber/) is available, and the source can be found at [giggsey/libphonenumber-example](https://github.com/giggsey/libphonenumber-example).

 ## Quick Examples
 Let's say you have a string representing a phone number from Switzerland.
 This is how you parse/normalize it into a PhoneNumber object: